little-chi-mai/project0/README.md

 - The `board` is stored in a nested array makes it easy to be iterated through.

-- The `findWinnerOrTie` function was written to iteration through every possible scenario to find a winner.
-However, instead of scanning the entire board for winning condition, this can be improved by writing a function that accept the board input `row` and `column` and check the winning condition around the clicked location.
-This will allow the game works with bigger board size.
+- The `findWinnerOrTie` function was written to iterate through every possible directions to find a winner.
+However, this can be improved by writing a function that accept the board input `row` and `column` and check the winning condition around the clicked location, instead of scanning the entire board for winning condition.
+This will allow the function to scale with bigger board size, or modified winning condition, without impacting performance.

 -------